r-lawrence/crypto_fun/README.md

 ## Notes:

-> this app can use alot of modifications, but for MVP sake... it was it is.
+> this app can use alot of modifications, but for MVP sake... it is was it is.

 > additional modifications to app may come over time, but nothing is promised